 Students who like to learn about culture-specific cuisine and entertainment might enjoy attending school in Congo DRC (Zaire), as food and music are two of the country's most popular pastimes.
 Hundreds of different ethnicities call the country home, and French is the most common of the 242 spoken languages.

-Contact Schools Directly Best Master's Degrees in Democratic Republic of Congo 2017
+Contact Schools Directly Best Master's Degrees in Congo, DR 2017

 Master of Law: Private and Judicial Law, International Humanitarian Law [+]